fin3ss3g0d/Shiro1Tools/README.md

 java -jar <path-to-jar> <string-to-hash> <iterations>
 ```

+## CVE-2024-4956

+A script to automate exploiting `CVE-2024-4956`, a path traversal vulnerability in Sonatype Repository 3 allowing unauthenticated attackers to read system files is available [here](https://github.com/fin3ss3g0d/CVE-2024-4956).
+Sonatype Repository 3 uses the Apache Shiro 1 hashing algorithm at the time of writing and stores user hashes inside of OrientDB .pcl files.
+A sample of 155 known OrientDB .pcl existing file paths are included in the repository.

+## Shiro1Extractor

+A script for automating the extraction of Apache Shiro 1 hashes from OrientDB .pcl files is available [here](https://github.com/fin3ss3g0d/Shiro1Extractor) for extracting/gathering hashes to use with the Hashcat module.

 ## Disclaimer

 This program is intended for legitimate and authorized purposes only.
 The author holds no responsibility or liability for misuse of this project.